dsayling/outlook-sound-sync/README.md

 Now that your launchd script is setup, and you know where to put you wav files.
 Lets configure the sounds.

-You can add any of the following files to the directory from the setup:
+You can add any of the following files to the directory:
 * `newmail.wav`
     * New email received
 * `mailsent.wav`